jenlampton/conduct/code_of_conduct.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, please notify a community organizer as soon as possible.
 Send an email to info@backdropcms.org if you don't know where else to turn.
 See the [Reporting Guidelines](https://github.com/backdrop-ops/policies/blob/master/reporting_guidelines.md) about what information to include.

-Additionally, community organizers should be available to help community members engage with local law enforcement, or to otherwise help those experiencing unacceptable behavior feel safe.
+Community organizers should be available to help community members engage with local law enforcement, or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers can also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances